webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-current-password"></a>
 #### current_password

-The field under validation must match the current authenticated user's password.
-You can specify the authentication guard via the first parameter:
+The field must match the current authenticated user's password.
+You can specify the auth guard as the first parameter:

 ```php
 Validator::make($data, [